About This Chapter

 Language Arts in Speech Communication Curriculum - Chapter Summary

-Our lessons are built around written transcripts and videos that feature interactive tools for learning.
-These include things like video timelines that enable you to skip to particular topics for review and occasional links from our informative texts to other articles with peripherally related content for in-depth study.
-Our self-assessment quizzes have also been provided to help you be sure you have mastered the lesson content.
+Our lessons feature interactive tools for learning.
+These include things like video timelines that enable you to skip to particular topics for review and fill-in-the-blank transcripts.
+Self-assessment quizzes have also been provided to help you be sure you have mastered the lesson content.

 1. The Six Language Arts: Definitions & Skills